Mr Habit

 Second round testing

-The second round of testing on a high-fidelity prototype came consisted of a few changes where feedback was also mentioned in the first round of usability testing.
-I waited to make the changes after consistent struggles and confusion in some areas of the flow.
-I eventually removed the screen prompting users to sync their bank accounts.
-Many participants were hesitant and mentioned they would be nervous to do so.
-Their main concern was for security reasons and how they were distrusting due to a lack of familiarity and notoriety of the app.
+After conducting the second round of testing on a high-fidelity prototype, I made some changes based on the feedback from the first round of usability testing.
+I noticed consistent struggles and confusion in some flow regions, so I removed the screen that prompted users to sync their bank accounts.
+Many participants expressed hesitation and mentioned that they would be nervous to do so.
+Their main concern was security, as they were distrustful due to the app's lack of familiarity and notoriety.

 Next steps

-Like most projects lack of time prevents the design from fully flourishing.
-There is always room for improvement, design polishing, and features for users to love.
-If given a few more weeks I would like to:
+Like most projects, lack of time prevents the design from fully flourishing.
+There is always room for improvement, deliverable polishing, and features for users to love.
+If given a few more weeks, I would like to:

-• Add the money penalizing feature to the design as a flow.
-Originally I wanted to add this feature as one of two or three flows in the overall design.
-After a few rounds of testing potential users seemed disinterested or cynical in being penalized for indulging in their bad habit.
-I even removed the screen where users would sync their bank accounts to the app.
-I soon realized that if a little information was provided as to why users would sync their banking information then they would be more inclined to do so.
+Incorporate a money penalizing feature into the design as part of the user flow.
+Initially, I intended to include this feature as one of two or three flows in the overall design.
+However, after conducting several rounds of testing, potential users appeared disinterested or skeptical about being penalized for engaging in their bad habits.
+I decided to remove the screen where users would sync their bank accounts to the app.
+This was due to the reaction from testers who were hesitant to provide financial reasons for an app that was not a financial app.
+I soon realized that if users were provided with information on why they should sync their banking information, they would be more inclined to do so.

-• The research phase proved to be productive.
-I was able to discover the needs of users which contributed to the outcome of the design.
-Learning more about the psychology and behavior of how habits are formed and difficult to erase would be extremely useful.
-Breaking down the fundamental parts of a habit loop will better tailor to users' progress during the journey.
-Habits formed from distress are more powerful and rooted than habits formed from boredom.
+In the research phase, I would like to make productive discoveries about the needs of our target audience, which will contribute to the design's outcome.
+It would be beneficial to learn more about the psychology and behavior of how habits are formed and why they are so difficult to erase.
+Breaking down the fundamental parts of a habit loop will allow us to better tailor the user experience to their progress during the journey.
+It's important to note that habits formed from distress are more powerful and deeply rooted than habits formed from boredom.